orbitalindex/awesome-space/README.md

 * [AstroKit](https://github.com/typpo/astrokit) - A web-based toolset for performing lightcurve photometry
 * [astrometry.net](http://astrometry.net/use.html) - Code and an API for generating astrometric calibration meta-data
+* [AstroPy](https://www.astropy.org) - Collection of software packages written in Python and designed for use in astronomy.

 ### Interactive Planetariums